A fiesta of flavors and colors, these oven-baked, chicken stuffed poblano peppers are delicious, gorgeous, and healthy.

 Can I use a different cheese than those listed in the recipe?

 Absolutely!
-This stuffed poblano peppers recipe is very flexible and forgiving.
+This recipe is very flexible and forgiving.
 You can use any melty cheese that you like instead of the mozzarella and cheddar.
-Fontina, asiago and provolone will all work beautifully in this recipe.
+Fontina, asiago and provolone will all work beautifully.

 You can also replace the mozzarella, or part of it, with softened cream cheese.
 Reviewers of this recipe on Pinterest have made all sorts of yummy substitutions, with great success.